 Early symptoms include

-Water retention, the first symptom, causing weight gain and swelling of the feet and ankles or puffiness of the face and hands
+Water retention, causing weight gain and swelling of the feet and ankles or puffiness of the face and hands

 The amount of urine (which for most healthy adults is between 3 cups [about 750 milliliters] and 2 quarts [about 2 liters] per day) often decreases to less than 2 cups (about 500 milliliters) per day or stops completely.
 Very little urine production is called oliguria, and no urine production is called anuria.
 However, some people with acute kidney injury continue to produce normal amounts of urine.